adele-robots/fiona-ros/TESTING.md

 9. `make run_tests`

 # CONTINUOUS INTEGRATION
-We have uses Travis CI to build and test this project and all the previous tests.
+We have used Travis CI to build and test this project and all the previous tests.
 So, with each git push, travis would build the project and test it.